fyjah/Laravel-2fa-twilio-authy/readme.md

 - *You need to update the validation rules in the `validator()` method to include the `phone_number` and `country_code` fields.*

 After successful registration of the user with your Authy service, the user data along with the `authy_id` is stored in your *Users* table.

+Be sure to import the `AuthyApi` class after the namespace in `RegisterController.php`.

+    use Authy\AuthyApi;

 ### Sending 2FA OTP
 To send out the 2FA OTP to a user, you will have to make changes to what happens after a user has been successfully authenticated.
 Since we are using the Laravel Auth scaffold we won’t be writing out the entire Login logic, but instead we will make changes to the [authenticated()](https://github.com/laravel/framework/blob/6.x/src/Illuminate/Foundation/Auth/AuthenticatesUsers.php#L120) method of the [AuthenticatesUsers](https://laravel.com/api/6.x/Illuminate/Foundation/Auth/AuthenticatesUsers.html) [trait](https://www.php.net/manual/en/language.oop5.traits.php).
 To make the needed adjustments, open up `app/Http/Controllers/Auth/LoginController.php` and add the following method: